rizwanmustafa/Rizpass/README.md

 # Preview
 ![Localpassman Preview](./screenshot.png)

+# Requirements
+- Python3 (For running the code)
+- Mariadb / MySQL (For storing the credentials)

 # Build instructions

 1. Create a new virtual environment in a folder called 'venv' for this project (This will prevent your binary size and compilation time from being too long).